 (g) Transmission constraints that have a high probability of being binding in the Security-Constrained Economic Dispatch (SCED) or Day-Ahead Market (DAM) given the forecasted system conditions for each week excluding the effects of any transmission or Resource Outages.

-(3) ERCOT shall generate and post a “Short-Term System Adequacy Report” on the MIS Public Area.
-ERCOT shall update this report hourly following updates to the Seven-Day Load Forecast.
-The Short-Term System Adequacy Report will provide:
+(3) ERCOT shall generate and post short-term adequacy reports on the MIS Public Area.
+ERCOT shall update these reports hourly following updates to the Seven-Day Load Forecast, except where noted otherwise.
+The short-term adequacy reports will provide:

 (a) For Generation Resources, the available On-Line Resource capacity for each hour, using the COP for the first seven days;